Paul Francis (footballer): Club career

 Born in Guadalcanal Province, Francis began his career at local side East Guadalcanal Frigates and represented the team at the 2020 Guadalcanal Cup.
 As a 14-year-old, he was named to the Guadalcanal provincial football team for the 2020 Solomon Cup, where he scored two goals.
 Francis's ability was noticed by Guadalcanal coach Eddie Marahare, who also served as the head coach for 2020–21 league champions Henderson Eels.

-Aged 15, Francis made his senior debut for Eels in the 2021–22 season in a 4–1 win against Marist, in which he scored a brace.
+Aged 15, Francis made his senior debut for Eels in the 2021 season during the match against Southern United on 12 June 2021 and his first goals came during the 4–1 win against Marist on July 11, in which he scored a brace.
 After the end of the season, Francis was then signed by Waneagu United.
-In his first full season, Francis scored 11 goals with Waneagu as the team's top scorer.
+In his first full season, Francis scored 11 goals in all competitions with Waneagu as the team's top scorer.
 Francis temporarily returned to Eels to begin the 2023 season on loan, before being re-called by Waneagu at mid-season.
 He then joined Real Kakamora in 2024.

 Francis rose to international prominence in 2024, in which his goal-scoring exploits for S-League club Real Kakamora (which had famously lost all 22 of their matches the previous season) helped lead the team to a third-placed finish, their best in club history.
-Almost immediately, Francis became a beloved cult hero among the club's supporters, and finished 3rd in scoring that season.
-After Kakamora's league license was controversially denied for the next season, he left in 2025 to sign a one-year contract with Central Coast.
-This deal was later voided and he joined Fiji Premier League club Nasinu instead.
+Almost immediately, Francis became a beloved cult hero among the club's supporters, and finished 3rd in the league's golden boot race that season, scoring 17 goals for Kakamora in 20 matches played.
+However, Kakamora's league license was controversially not renewed by the S-League the following year, preventing them from competing in the competition.
+Despite drawing interest from multiple prominent clubs in the region, Francis signed with Fiji Premier League club Nasinu on a one-year contract instead, who were coming off a campaign in which they narrowly avoided relegation.
+Despite missing significant time due to injuries and an illness suffered by his daughter, Francis managed to score 10 goals in 10 matches with the club in the 2025 season, which included a hat trick against Nadi in March.
+Although he was absent for almost half the club's matches, Francis still finished with the third-most goals out of any Fiji Premier League player that season.
+Despite initially finalizing an agreement to return to Nasinu in 2026 with Kakamora still unable to compete, he began to attract interest from clubs in Australia's NPL Victoria.